Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 Create and Apply Timer Trigger

-Like our add-to-cart button click, a five-second timer isn’t a built-in Tag.
+As our add-to-cart button clicks, a five-second timer isn’t a built-in Tag.
 That’s ok, though, because it is easy enough to customize one ourselves.

 In the Tag configuration settings, click Triggering to see available triggers.
 Then, click the “add” icon to create a new trigger.